In the first half of 2019, I lived and studied four and a half months in a foreign city five hundred kilometers away from my hometown Nuremberg.1

 Because my view is that there are hidden costs in everything you own, also and especially in those items that are never been used.

 21st century homes are crammed with such kind of stuff.

-Possessions and incessant consuming are bigger parts in most people’s lives than fellow human beings.
+Possessions and incessant consuming are bigger parts in many people’s lives than the fellow human being.

 My theory for a why is:

-Frustrating jobs with the lack of any purpose, isolation and – most of all – boredom are fons et origo of the modern consumerism – something have to fill the void in one’s life.
+Frustrating jobs with the lack of purpose, isolation of the individual and, most of all, boredom are fons et origo of modern consumerism: something has to fill the void.

-I figured out, that hoarding and gathering is not the answer and doesn’t contribute in any way to my personal happiness.
+I concluded for myself, that hoarding and gathering is not the answer and doesn’t contribute in any way to my personal happiness.

-Quite the opposite – it makes me more miserable.
+Quite the opposite – it makes me more anxious.

-I hope by gradually getting rid of all the useless crap, I can regain step-by-step a very valuable resource: time.
+I hope by getting rid of all the mostly useless crap, I can gradually regain the most valuable resource: time.